 Alis grave nil.
 Latin for “nothing is heavy to those who have wings.”

-The Vampire Court of Dallas® has taken to the task to help lift up those being weighed down by life and its challenges.
+The Vampire Court of Dallas® has taken to the task of helping lift up those being weighed down by life and its challenges.
 We recognize that sometimes wings can be clipped by our circumstances but to help individuals that require changes.
 And we recognize that changes that can be hard, scary, and require support that we are not capable of providing.
 However, we and the communities we live and work in have the ability to help support those groups.
-So, we have taken on the task to fundraise & support charities caring for these different disadvantaged communities within the metroplex.
+So, we have taken on the task of fundraising & supporting charities caring for these different disadvantaged communities within the metroplex.
 We do this to help

 Now in hearing all of this, I’m sure you’re thinking the same thing we were: “How can I help?”
 There are so many incredible charities supporting these underprivileged communities that just need funding and assets to achieve their goals, that we decided to take our actions to the next level to help support them.